AbhinavGupta2002/GeeseHunter/README.md

 As a Geese hunter, in how many seconds can you hunt 30 Geese?

-A demo of this application has been provided - download demo.mov file
+A demo of the app has been provided - download demo.mov file